Talib-Hossain/notesApi/README.md

 # notesApi
-An API to manage Notes
+An API to manage Notes.
 # Tech Used
 * JavaScript
 * Node Js